ZachThill/Networking-and-Project-Managment/Networking/Cisco Devices/Console Basics.md

 # What is a Console Cable?

 Console Cables or also known as a rollover cable and a yost cable, is used to physically access the running terminal for a networking device such as a switch, router, or server.
-Evloving from the original RJ-45 to Serial connector, modern console cables utilize a USB type A connector to an RJ-45.
+Evloving from the original RJ-45 to Serial connector (RJ45 to DB9), modern console cables utilize a USB type A connector to an RJ-45 (USB to RJ45), and some devices use USB only cables (USB A to Mini-B).

 # How to Console into Devices